shivnandi/Abeta-oligomers-crowding/README.md

 ## Overview
 This GitHub repository contains all the codes used to calculate the properties in the study titled:

-## "Impact of Crowder Size, Hydrophobicity, and Hydration on the Structure of Amyloid-β Oligomers"

 The repository includes scripts and programs for computing key molecular properties from molecular dynamics (MD) simulations.